Monday, June 9, 2025 • Welcome to the 100% Nonsense-Free Zone! • Log in

 • There’s a standard set of WAN and LAN settings for the Internet and local networks.
 However, there’s no Dual-WAN or link aggregation in the Orbi family.

-• The hardware has a modest set of network features that include Dynamic DNS, port forwarding, and OpenVPN.
-Since mid-2021, all Netgear routers no longer feature web-based remote access.
+• The hardware has a modest set of network features, including Dynamic DNS, port forwarding, and OpenVPN.
+(Since mid-2021, all Netgear routers have no longer featured web-based remote access.)

-To have more features, including the online protection feature called Netgear Armor and Parental Control, users need to pay for add-on subscriptions and use the Orbi mobile app mentioned above or the Netgear Armor app, both of which require a login account with Netgear.
+To access more features, including the online protection feature Netgear Armor, users need to pay for add-on subscriptions and use the Orbi mobile app mentioned above or the Netgear Armor app.
+Both require a Netgear login account.
+It’s worth noting that Netgear Armor users recently received some extra perks and a new Armor Plus option with a higher service tier.

 Netgear and your privacy